mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 # {6, 1}
 ```

-Above we can observe that we've written 5 different clauses, pattern match on the shape of the data, as well as add guard clauses that capture the data in the generator as well as the accumulator.
+Above we can observe that we've written 5 different clauses, pattern matched on the shape of the data, as well as added guard clauses that capture the data in the generator and the accumulator.

 The beauty of using a comprehension as a reducer is the ability to use multiple generators and act on them as if they are one level of iteration.